 - We have 200 special priced tickets available onsite for the 2018 Event

 - Held Feb 22nd -24th 2019 – Mount Martha

 - Standard early bird price is $245 & $150 for maidens – so be sure to take advantage of this special offer to save over $50

 Please look at website’s FAQ for answers to any other queries before emailing email@example.com for answers.

 You will be given a basic program on arrival.
-This years program will be released at the end of 2017
+This years program will be released at start of January.